-If you or your loved one could benefit from coaching, contact me:
+If you or your loved one could benefit from counseling, contact me:

 For a free 15 minute consultation or